Some dance pedagogy guidelines by Richard Powers

 Conversely, be aware of the movement limitations of the older dancers in your class.
 Some dance groups are an aging population — the same dancers getting older every year, for decades.
 In that case, modify your material to be achievable and satisfying for their age range, which may mean lowering the impact level, slowing the tempo, and simplifying memorization tasks.
 Remember, you don't want to push them too far out of their comfort zone.
 You can still teach new and challenging material, but not challenging to the point of frustration or injury.

-When using recorded music, have complete technical expertise with the CD/MD player, iPod, iPad, phone or laptop that you'll be using.
+When using recorded music, have complete technical expertise with the CD player, iPod, iPad, phone or laptop that you'll be using.
 Avoid using a machine you're unfamiliar with, or come in early to get to know it.

 Select all of the music for your class ahead of time.
 It takes time to find a perfect track for a particular step, with the right tempo, quality, energy level, and emphasis on the right beats.
 Some teachers make their students stand around as they start to fumble through their music collection searching for a good track.
 It's even more embarrassing if the track you chose doesn't work well, and you have to stop it and start searching again.
-So go through that process before class.
+Go through that process before class.

-If you play CDs, a more specific tip is to buy a red grease pencil at a hardware store, normally used for marking glass, and write the track number of your pre-selected music on the CD case.
+If you play CDs, a more specific tip is to buy a red grease pencil at a hardware store, normally used for marking glass, and write the track number of your pre-selected music on the CD or case.
 After class you can erase it with a tissue.

 Know how to count into the music.
 Use the same number of preparatory counts each time.
 I prefer to count into a dance just as a musician would, saying something like, "five, six, ready, and..."